Leave a comment

 The island of Cyprus lies not far from the lands that we nowadays call Turkey and Syria.
-In its centre rise snow capped mountains covered with cyprus treas.
-Around its edge lie hot sandy beaches and beautiful clear waters.
+In its centre rise snow capped mountains covered with Cyprus trees.
+Around its edge lies hot sandy beaches and beautiful clear waters.
 In ancient times, Cyprus was famous as the home of Aphrodite, the goddess of love.
 You can visit the ruins of her sanctuary near the town of Paphos.
-If you look very carefully out to sea, you might still catch sight of beautiful woman, sailing over the sea foam in a giant conch shell.
+If you look very carefully out to sea, you might still catch sight of a beautiful woman, sailing over the sea foam in a giant conch shell.

 Pygmalion had some eccentricities.
-Not least, he avoided women in so far as he could.
-All girls, he thought, were as annoying as is sister !
-When it came to females, he just did not understand what the point of them was.
-Temperamental, sissy, narcissistic – yuck he thought – girls – who needs them ?
+Not least, he avoided women so far as he could.
+All girls, he thought, were as annoying as his sister!
+When it came to females, he just did not understand the point of them.
+Temperamental, sissy, narcissistic – yuck he thought!
+Girls, who needs them?
 Life, he considered, should be dedicated to art, not women.
-If he was going to put anybody or anything on a pedestal, it would be a statue.
+If he was going to put anybody or anything up on a pedestal, it would be a statue.

 Of course, he could not avoid the female sex all together.
 Often women would come into his studio to choose one of his miniature statues of the gods or goddesses.
 Many people had shrines at home, where they said their prayers to the gods.
 Shrines needed statues.
 Occasionally he would find that his eyes were lingering on one of these female forms.